 The Master's programme will take care that after admission you are able to subscribe to the courses in your personal programme.

-Based on your assignment and the pitch, you will get one of the following non-binding types of advices:
+Based on your programming assignment and motivation letter, you will get one of the following non-binding types of advice:

-- Based on our mutual contact on the matching day we have not found any risks of you dropping out or falling behind in your studies;
+- Based on the programming assignment and your motivation letter we have not found any risks of you dropping out or falling behind in your studies;

-- Based on our mutual contact on the matching day we would like to draw your attention to some issues, to make sure that you have the proper attitude and (educational) experience for this specific degree programme;
+- Based on the programming assignment and your motivation letter we would like to draw your attention to some issues, to make sure that you have the proper attitude and (educational) experience for this specific degree programme;

-- Based on our mutual contact on the matching day we believe that you run a great risk of dropping out or falling behind in your studies.
+- Based on the programming assignment and your motivation letter we believe that you run a great risk of dropping out or falling behind in your studies.

 - Basic working knowledge of HTML and CSS